Straperlo: Scandal

 In the Netherlands, Straperlo had been introduced at the Kurhaus in Scheveningen in June 1933.
-By October 1933, it had been banned by the Dutch ministry of Justice.
+By October 1933, it had been banned by the Dutch Ministry of Justice.

 In 1934, Rafael Salazar Alonso was the conservative Minister of Interior in Spain.
-He was one of several prominent Radical Party figures to accept bribes in order to legalize the fixed roulette.
-He received a gold watch and 100,000 pesetas (£35,000 at present values).
+He was one of several prominent Radical Republican Party figures to accept bribes in order to legalize the fixed roulette.
+He received a gold watch and 100,000 pesetas (€221,172 historic standard of living value in 2021).
 Other high-ranking officials in his Ministry also accepted them.

 Still, Salazar Alonso considered it too little, demanded more, and eventually arranged a police raid into the Grand Casino Kursaal of San Sebastián on the inauguration day.
 To get back at him, the inventors leaked documents on the matter to President Niceto Alcalá-Zamora.
 A complementary version notes that since they had invested a lot of money in the venture, they tried to recover it by blackmailing Prime Minister Alejandro Lerroux, whose nephew was involved in the scheme and influence peddling.

 Lerroux refused to get involved, and Strauss denounced the affair to President Alcalá-Zamora, who made it public.
 The matter was debated at the Spanish Cortes in October 1935, which exonerated Salazar Alonso, with the help of CEDA.
-José Antonio Primo de Rivera went on to shout, "Long live the Straperlo!"
-However, the Radical Party was doomed and Salazar Alonso's reputation was over although he hung onto his position as mayor of Madrid.
+José Antonio Primo de Rivera, disgusted by the corruption on display, shouted an ironic "Long live the Straperlo!" from the gallery.
+Despite Alonso's official exoneration, the affair permanently ruined his reputation and doomed the Radical Party, although he hung onto his position as mayor of Madrid.

 Consequences

-The reaction of the parties in the opposition caused the fall of Lerroux and his Radical Republican Party government.
-The new elections were won by the Popular Front and supported by the Spanish Communist Party, amid great instability.
-It ultimately resulted in the coup d'état promulgated by General Francisco Franco's Nationalists in July 1936.
+The reaction of the parties in the opposition, along with the reaction to the Nombela affair, caused the fall of Lerroux and his Radical Republican Party government.
+The new elections were won by the Popular Front and supported by the Communist Party of Spain, amid great instability, while the Radical Republicans collapsed.
+The election ultimately resulted in the coup d'état promulgated by General Francisco Franco's Nationalists in July 1936.

 Usage

-After the scandal, especially after the Spanish Civil War, the word was incorporated as "estraperlo" into the Spanish language with the meaning of any scheme which is illegal or corrupt, particularly the black market.
+After the scandal, especially after the Spanish Civil War, the word was incorporated as "estraperlo" into the Spanish language, and into the Catalan language, with the meaning of any scheme which is illegal or corrupt, particularly the black market.